arpitbbhayani/articles/blogs/copy-on-write.md

 Copy-on-Write semantics suggest an optimistic approach where `B` instead of pointing to the cloned `A`, shares the same reference as `A` which means it also points to the exact same tree as `A`.
 But if both variables point to the same tree, how do we ensure isolation?

 The Copy-on-Write semantics kick in when any modification happens.
-Copy-on-Write starts to act when the some modification is made to either list.
+Say in tree `A` Copy-on-Write starts to act when the some modification is made to either list.